sighingnow/jekyll-gitbook/_pages/JDS_XM.md

 6. Update Error handling settings (optional)
     >Upload audio files for Invalid Input and Timeout by clicking on Choose a file under each section
     >
-    >Set the maximum number of invalid inputs and timeouts allowed from the dropdown
+    >Set the maximum number of invalid inputs and timeouts allowed from the drop-down
     >
     >Choose an audio file for exceeding maximum tries
     >